jackgrayner/Competing_adaptations/README.md

 Slim code used to investigate whether or under what conditions the co-occurrence of similarly adaptive mutations might impede their spread

 **WGRS:**
 Shell code used to align fastq.gz files to the T. oceanicus genome v2 (Zhang et al. 2024, Nat.
-Comm.); process BAM files and call SNPs in bcftools, followed by filtering; and perform association tests for Cw and Fw phenotypes.
+Comm.); process BAM files and identify/call SNPs in bcftools, followed by filtering; and perform association tests for Cw and Fw phenotypes.